agsb/jelly/documents/LogicLoop.md

 When a _again_ occurs and the data byte is not zero, then it is not the end of the loop, so it must step backward to find the corresponding _begin_, and return to mode normal;

-Since no data byte is read while in mode loop, the circuit of U7, U3, U8 is used as counter;
+Since no data byte is read in mode loop, the circuit of U5, U2, U6 is used as counter;

 ### Actions